India Tours and Travel Guide

 This vast country is home to vibrant cities, golden deserts, architectural wonders, serene beaches, cultural celebrations, and gigantic mountains.
 A visitor could spend years in this immense and diverse land and still find new experiences to uncover each day.

 Indian cities are chaotic.
 An array of honking vehicles weave along dusty roads, stopping for the occasional crossing cow.
 Crowds of people in colorful clothes squeeze their way through even more colorful marketplaces.
 The air is filled with the smells of spices and the sounds of temple bells.
 Embrace this chaos and you'll find that these cities are some of the most vibrant and lively places on earth.
 Flag down a tuk tuk or a cycle rickshaw and hold on for the rollercoaster journey.
-Visit a temple to attend a puja (religious ceremony), and receive a smear of red on your forehead.
+Visit a temple to attend a puja (religious ceremony), and receive a red smear on your forehead as a form of blessing.
 Get lost in a market trying to find the perfect scarf or henna tattoo.
 And, of course, when the spicy aromas start to make your mouth water, stop for a tasty curry.

 The Taj Mahal is a major tourist attraction in India, and it's easy to see why.
 This stunning white marble memorial from Shah Jahan to his late wife Mumtaz Mahal is a must see.
 Strolling through the picturesque gardens and marveling at the ethereal structure is well worth the journey to Agra (and the early morning start to beat the crowds).